Taiko2k/Tauon/docs/usage.md

  - Playlists can be rearranged by dragging them
  - A single track can be quickly copied to the end of another playlist by dragging it onto a playlist tab.
  - Single tracks can be moved within a playlist by holding shift and dragging
- - To move a block of tracks; click the first track, then while holding shift click the last track, then click and drag.
+ - To move a block of tracks; highlight, then click and drag

 ### Quirks